KaranBKataria/SkyFall/README.md

     crash_lon_list=outputs['crash_site_forecasts_LLA_degree']
 )

-# Obtain a plot of the orbital decay trajectory
+# Obtain a plot of the orbital decay trajectory on a world map, altitude vs. time, and box plot distributions of forecasted crash sites
 visualise.plot_orbit()

-# Obtain a dynamic plot of the orbital decay trajectory on a world map
+# Obtain an animated version of the plot_orbit() method
 visualise.animate_orbit()

 # Obtain box plots highlighting the forecasted impact sites